ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

   * "magic" is mapped to "hadoopcryptoledger.bitcoinblockinputformat.filter.magic"
   * "maxblockSize" is mapped to "hadoopcryptoledger.bitcoinblockinputformat.maxblocksize"
   * "useDirectBuffer" is mapped to "hadoopcryptoledeger.bitcoinblockinputformat.usedirectbuffer"
-  * "isSplitable" is mapped to "hadoopcryptoledeger.bitcoinblockinputformat.issplitable"
+  * "isSplittable" is mapped to "hadoopcryptoledeger.bitcoinblockinputformat.issplitable"
   * "readAuxPOW" is mapped to "hadoopcryptoledeger.bitcoinblockinputformat.readauxpow"
   * "enrich" adds the transaction hash to each transaction in the Bitcoin block
 * Ethereum and Altcoins